Best Abjuration Wizard build - Ultimate Tank - Baldur's Gate 3 (BG3)

 Level 12 - Wizard Lv 10

-And Abjuration Wizard build the last level is reached.
-This is a huge improvement, to what has already been done, but the main highlight is:
+And the Abjuration Wizard build the last level.
+This is a huge improvement on what has already been done, but the main highlight is:

 Cantrips